 Breakdown of program, administrative, and fundraising expenses (performance categories 1-3).
 Charities with a high proportion of their expenses classified as program expenses are rewarded; charities with a high proportion classified as fundraising or administrative expenses are punished.
-Americares is a true standout on this metric: their huge budget is spent almost entirely
+Americares is a true standout on this metric: their huge budget is spent almost entirely on grants, classified as program expenses.

-This criterion may be helpful in eliminating the very worst charities: truly ill-intentioned or nonmission-driven charities that exist more to pay salaries and accumulate funds than to do anything else.
-But when trying to distinguish between the well-intentioned but incompetent and the wellintentioned and excellent, these ratios are meaningless.
+This criterion may be helpful in eliminating the very worst charities: truly ill-intentioned or non-mission-driven charities that exist more to pay salaries and accumulate funds than to do anything else.
+But when trying to distinguish between the well-intentioned but incompetent and the well-intentioned and excellent, these ratios are meaningless.
 Just as in the for-profit sector, administrative "overhead" can be extremely valuable in attracting talent, developing technological and other infrastructure, conducting systematic self-evaluation, and generally generating ways to make program activities more effective and efficient.
 Fundraising expenditures seem immaterial as long as they do not represent a net loss.